 Fitting accessories on gravel handlebars

-Besides being a place for you to control your bike through your brakes and gears, your handlebars provide a cockpit, where you might want to add some additional functionality via cycling accessories.
+Besides being a place for you to control your bike through your brakes and gears, your handlebars provide a cockpit, where you might want to add some additional functionality via gravel bike accessories.

 When considering which handlebars are best for you, think about what you might want to attach.
 Do you need to have a mount for a bike light, or add a bike bell to help alert shared trail users of your approach?

-Do you plan on attaching a GPS bike computer to your bars, and do you have a mount that is compatible with your bar profile?
+Do you plan on attaching a GPS bike computer to your bars, and do you have a mount that’s compatible with your bar profile?
 Aero-profiled handlebars can make this a little more tricky, so you might need to find a mount that attaches to the stem faceplate, for example.

-In both cases, their use is pretty specialist, and clip-on aero bars wouldn’t typically be recommended for everyday gravel riding.
+Having said this, their use is pretty specialist, and clip-on aero bars do come with drawbacks.
 Remember that when you’re on the extensions, you cannot access the brakes, so it’s a risky idea if you’re riding over any technical terrain or with other riders.

 What handlebar tape is best for gravel riding?

-To cope with the rougher terrain associated with gravel riding and increased trail feedback, many gravel riders choose to wrap their handlebars with a thicker, more cushioned bar tape, such as Fabric Knurl, Lizard Skins DSP 3.2mm or Fizik Terra Bondcush 3mm.
+To cope with the rougher terrain associated with gravel riding and increased trail feedback, many gravel riders choose to wrap their handlebars with a thicker, more cushioned bar tape.

 For even more thickness and padding, consider gel padding underneath the bar tape.